Diffractive lensless imaging with optimized Voronoi-Fresnel phase: Results

-A prototype Voronoi-Fresnel lensless camera is built with a board-level camera FLIR BFS-GE-16S2C-BD2 and a custom fabricated phase element using photolithography techniques (see Supplement 1).
-The image sensor (Sony IMX273) has 1440 $\times$ 1080 pixels, with a pixel pitch of 3.45 $\mu$m.
-The optical distance in-between is 3 mm, where the cover glass on the sensor has a thickness of 0.7 mm.
-The sensor's angular response covers approximately $\pm \mathrm{20}^{\circ} \times \pm \mathrm{15}^{\circ}$ field-of-view, so the shift-invariance of the PSF should be maintained within this angular range.
-Marginal cells beyond the field-of-view are excluded for this purpose.
+A prototype Voronoi-Fresnel lensless camera is built with a board-level camera FLIR BFS-GE-16S2C-BD2 and a custom fabricated phase element.
+The image sensor (Sony IMX273) has 1440~$\times$~1080 pixels, with a pixel pitch of 3.45~$\mu$m.
+The optical distance in-between is 3~mm, where the cover glass on the sensor has a thickness of 0.7~mm.
+The sensor's angular response covers approximately $\pm \mathrm{20}^{\circ} \times \pm \mathrm{15}^{\circ}$ FOV, so the shift-invariance of the PSF should be maintained within this angular range.
+Marginal cells beyond the FOV are excluded for this purpose.
 The optimized phase profile is shown in Fig.~\ref{fig:prototype}a.
 The excluded cells are empty of the Fresnel phase.
 A calibration PSF is shown in Fig.~\ref{fig:prototype}b with a zoom-in area highlighting three adjacent spots.
-The optical element is fabricated on a 0.5-mm-thick fused silica substrate.
-At a nominal wavelength of 550 nm, the $2\pi$ phase modulation corresponds to a total depth of 1200 nm, which is discretized into 16-levels for fabrication.
-The lateral fabrication resolution is 1.15 $\mu$m, making each sensor pixel upsampled by 3~$\times$~3 optical pixels.
-The optical element is assembled onto the sensor by 3D-printed mechanical mounts, as shown in Fig.~\ref{fig:prototype}c.
+The optical element is fabricated on a 0.5-mm-thick fused silica substrate by a combination of photolithography and reactive-ion etching techniques.
+At a nominal wavelength of 550~nm, the $2\pi$ phase modulation corresponds to a total depth of 1200~nm, which is discretized into 16-levels for fabrication.
+The lateral fabrication resolution is 1.15~$\mu$m, making each sensor pixel upsampled by 3~$\times$~3 of the optical pixel.
+The optical element is assembled onto the sensor by 3D-printed mechanical mounts (Fig.~\ref{fig:prototype}c).
 An optical microscope image (Nikon Eclipse L200N, 5$\times$) and a 3D measurement (Zygo NewView 7300, 20$\times$) of the fabricated sample are shown in Fig.~\ref{fig:prototype}d.
+Details of the prototype design and fabrication can be found in the \tocheck{Supplemental Document 1}.